oakleyaidan21/kalimba-tabs/README.md

 - [x] add and remove units of time from the kalimba
 - [x] play from last clicked note function
 - [x] saving existing files does not bring up save dialog
+- [ ] add ability to place tempo change on kalimba
+- [ ] add ability to highlight a selection of notes for copying, cutting, etc